 (2) Climate and human impacts on environment: Investigating the response of lake level fluctuations to climate change in the Tibetan Plateau and assessing the impact of land use change/urbanization on surface runoff and water quality using RS (remote sensing) and GIS (geographic information system) techniques and hydrological modeling.

-(3) LiDAR and Earth surface processes: Developing and applying terrestrial LiDAR (Light Detection and Ranging) technique to quantify Earth surface processes, including streambank erosion, gully erosion, glacier retreat, landform extraction and mapping, terrain generation and 3D modeling.
+(3) LiDAR/UAS and Earth surface processes: Developing and applying terrestrial LiDAR (Light Detection and Ranging) and UAS (Unmanned Aircraft System) to quantify Earth surface processes, including streambank erosion, gully erosion, glacier retreat, landform extraction and mapping, terrain generation and 3D modeling.

 (4) GIS and spatial analysis: Applications of GIS to resolve various geographic and environmental issues such as GIS-based assessment of ice-sheet model performance using field-observed geomorphic evidence, automatic feature boundary extraction, and spatial conservation prioritization.